Ready for webinar success in 2025? Get your roadmap 🗺️ on Nov. 12. Register Now

 Over the past year, many of us have had to find a groove that works and adapt to working from home.
 As is so often the case, this also includes creating and producing professional-grade webinars from our kitchens, dining rooms and bedrooms.

 How have webinerds adapted?
 A few have shared stories about producing webinars and engaging audiences from their own domiciles and we thought we’d share a few of those experiences — along with some tips — with you today.
-Check the experiences out below to learn how the remote work era can help you to drive attendance to your digital events.
+Check the reports out below to learn how the remote work era can help you to drive attendance to your digital events.

 TOPdesk Gets Daily Watch Requests